Thursday, December 5, 2024

 Procrastination and poor organization only increase the likelihood of emergencies arising.

-Secondly, individuals should communicate openly and honestly with others about their capabilities and limitations.
-If they anticipate challenges in meeting deadlines or fulfilling commitments, they should proactively seek support or renegotiate expectations rather than waiting until the last minute to ask for help.
+individuals should communicate openly and honestly with others about their capabilities and limitations.
+If they anticipate challenges in meeting deadlines or fulfilling commitments.
+They should proactively seek support or renegotiate expectations rather than waiting until the last minute to ask for help.

 Encouraging open dialogue and constructive feedback can also help identify areas for improvement and prevent recurring issues.